 2- Tall faucet vs. low faucet

-If you’ve opted for a model of tap that’s recessed into the worktop, you should choose a design with a high faucet, as it will allow you to fill large-sized pots and pans more comfortably.
+If you’ve opted for a model of kitchen tap that’s recessed into the worktop, you should choose a design with a high faucet, as it will allow you to fill large-sized pots and pans more comfortably.
 You should also check how far the tap can swivel.
-If you’re going to install it on the worktop and against the wall, then you won’t need it to turn more than 180º, which is what most taps can turn.
-But if you’re going to install it on a workbench or an island, then taps that can turn 360º will be very practical.
+If you’re going to install it on the worktop and against the wall, then you won’t need it to turn more than 180º, which is what most kitchen taps can turn.
+But if you’re going to install it on a workbench or an island, then kitchen taps that can turn 360º will be very practical.

 3- Pull-out faucets vs. monoblocs:

-Taps with pull-out faucets are an ideal option, thanks to their extendible hoses, which can reach up to two metres.
+Kitchen taps with pull-out faucets are an ideal option, thanks to their extendible hoses, which can reach up to two metres.
 They’ll allow you to take water to any corner of the kitchen comfortably and efficiently.

 In comparison, monobloc systems allow you to control the tap, the flow of water and the temperature in a quick and simple way with just one hand.
 What’s more, you’ll also be able to choose from some state-of-the-art models that come equipped with tactile buttons and digital controls for turning the taps on or off.
 These designs provide the ideal solution for when your hands are full holding pots or handling items of food.

-4- Semi-professional taps
+4- Semi-professional kitchen taps

 Although this type of tap was originally used in restaurants and professional workspaces, it’s now a great choice for large-sized kitchens, kitchens with islands, industrial- and modern-style kitchens, etc. They feature pull-out faucets and can turn 360 degrees.

-If your sink sits in front of a window that you have trouble opening because your tap is in the way, then you can always fit a folding tap, which will bend forwards or to one of the sides.
+If your sink sits in front of a window that you have trouble opening because your kitchen tap is in the way, then you can always fit a folding tap, which will bend forwards or to one of the sides.
 Alternatively, you can fit a tap with a retractable faucet, which will insert easily into the countertop when not in use.
 You’ll then be able to open the window without difficulty.

 6- Stainless steel vs. gold and copper finishes:

-While stainless steel tap models remain most popular, the latest trends are strongly pushing contemporary designs featuring gold or copper finishes.
+While stainless steel kitchen tap models remain most popular, the latest trends are strongly pushing contemporary designs featuring gold or copper finishes.
 These are the best alternatives for kitchens with a Nordic, modern or natural style.

-7- Retro-style taps vs. sleek designs
+7- Retro-style kitchen taps vs. sleek designs

 Picking one option over another is really more a matter of taste than of necessity.
 Whatever your style of kitchen, you’ll have a variety of models to choose from: sleek, straight-lined designs; organic designs featuring curved forms; and designs with a notably retro style, ideal for traditional, rustic or classic spaces.
 In any event, you’ll find perfectly equipped taps with the most complete and innovative features.